-So you’ve got a course, new offering, or product up your sleeve … but don’t have the funds to work one-on-one with a creative copywriter to dream and draft up that custom sales funnel, launch sequence, and slew of Facebook ads.
+So you’ve got a course, new offering, or product up your sleeve … but don’t have the funds to work one-on-one with a creative copywriter to dream and draft up that custom sales funnel, launch sequence, and a slew of Facebook ads.
+Well, you’re in luck because in this post I’m sharing 19 of the best copywriting formulas that copywriters like me use when piecing together copy for creative entrepreneurs.

 You know you need to tell a story with your words to promote your offering.